Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/03-component-mount/Readme.md

 };
 ```

-- If we run the example, the name field will be empty, but we want
+- If we run the example, the name field will be empty, but how
   to assign some value right when the component is mounted?
 We can make use of
-  _React.useEffect_ passing as a second argument an empty array (that's important
+  _React.useEffect_, passing as a second argument an empty array (that's important
   if we don't pass this the code inside the _useEffect_ would be executed on
   mount and after every render).

-_./src/demo.js_
+_./src/demo.tsx_

 ```diff
 import React from "react";